Congressional District # 06

 • The North Landfill - This area was used between 1969 and 1979 primarily for the disposal of conventional plant trash generated during routine manufacturing operations at the site; and

-• Site wide groundwater contamination - This is associated with the contaminated soils at the site.
+• Site-wide groundwater contamination - This groundwater contamination is associated with the contaminated soils at the site.

 The U.S. Environmental Protection Agency (EPA) and UCC entered into an Administrative Order by Consent (AOC) in 1997.
 Through the AOC, UCC voluntarily agreed to implement site response actions which were selected in an Enforcement Action Memorandum.
 The AOC separated the site into two Operable Units (OUs): a Soil Operable Unit (OU1) and a Groundwater Management Operable Unit (OU2).

 The site is being addressed through federal, state, and potentially responsible parties' actions.
 The site is not proposed for or listed on the National Priorities List.